philipturner/molecular-renderer/Documentation/Tests/tests-low-atom-count.md

 ## Stannatrane Tripod

+> Note: Work on this task first, before integrating the H.264 encoder binary.
+The first step toward progress is implementing the "asynchronous raw pixel buffer handler".

 Copy the TBD Swift files from this GitHub Gist (TODO) into "Sources/Workspace".

 Prepare energy-minimized structures of two variations of the Sn-H feedstock holder.
 Use SSD key-value caching to map compiled structure to minimized structure.
 Learn to use the `.build` folder as a reproducible location for writing files.

-Then, use offline rendering functionality to create a static image.
-Disable upscaling and set the secondary ray count to a higher value.
+Use offline rendering to create a high-quality static image.
+Disable upscaling and set the secondary ray count to 64.
 Use TIFF, a simple serialization format with no library dependencies.
 Post-process the TIFF into a PNG with reasonable file size.

 TODO: Explain the OS-specific apps for converting TIFF images to PNG.